JAS0NHUANG/MiniShell/README.md

 ## First thing first
 [RTFM](notes/man_bash_note.md)

-## Quote validation
-Check if there is any unclosed quotation before lexical analysis.

-## Lexical analysis
-Take user input and store it into a linked-list as "tokens".
-Each "token" contains a "token value"(string) and a "token type"(int).

 ## Envirenment variables
 Use hash table to store envirenment variables.
 (See the [hashtable - readme](https://github.com/JAS0NHUANG/MiniShell/tree/main/srcs/hashtable/readme.md) file about the usage of hashtable functions.)
 [Wikipedia - Hash table](https://en.wikipedia.org/wiki/Hash_table)

+## Lexical analysis
+Take user input and store it into a linked-list as "tokens".
+Each "token" contains a "token value"(string) and a "token type"(int).

-## Substitution
+## Expansion/Substitution
+The expansion/substitution is processed after the creation of envirenment variables' hashtable and the lexical token list.
+Since the school's subject didn't ask to consider the open quotes.
+Open quotes are simply be considered as normal characters.

 ## Parsing
 We take the token list and send it to the parser to create an binary tree.